-Mother's Day founder later came to regret it
+The woman who invented Mother's Day came to hate it

 So Jarvis disowned her own holiday

-All Jarvis wanted to do was follow her late mother's wish through and honor moms with the quality family time she thought they deserved.
-She couldn't stand the idea of people spending so much money on extravagant flower arrangements, sappy greeting cards and overly priced chocolates.
+Jarvis couldn't stand the idea of people spending so much money on extravagant flower arrangements, sappy greeting cards and overly priced chocolates.

-First, Jarvis went after the florists, protesting their marketing of those beautiful and ornate carnations.
+First, she went after florists, protesting their marketing of those beautiful and ornate carnations.
 Then, her protests escalated to arrests for public disturbances.

 Jarvis didn't stop there.
 She went after first lady Eleanor Roosevelt for using Mother's Day as a way to promote the health and welfare of women and children.
-It was true that Jarvis' mother was a community health advocate.
-Jarvis still didn't like the association.
+While it was true that Jarvis' mother was a community health advocate, Jarvis still didn't like the association.

 Jarvis died in a sanitarium in 1948.
+The holiday she created lives on.

+Today, more people purchase flowers and plants for Mother's Day than for any other holiday except Christmas/Hanukkah.
+This year alone, Americans will spend $23.1 billion on the holiday.
+And most of that money will be spent on jewelry: $4.6 billion.